Roger-Heathcote/flashcards/cards/html.md

 ```<nav>```

-If there are several nav areas you shjoud add an ```aria-label``` for each e.g. main, breadcrumbs, footer etc
+If there are several nav areas you should add an ```aria-label``` for each e.g. main, breadcrumbs, footer etc

 ## What is the syntax for the audio element